LorenzoPrinsloo/Shortly/README.md

 ## Running via Docker

-Open up a sbt shell and run the following command
+Open up a sbt shell and run the following commands

-    docker:stage
+    update // resolve project dependencies

+    docker:stage // generate native executable and dockerfile

 this will generate a native executable for the project and a Dockerfile that points to the location of it.

-Next run the following command in another terminal window
+Next run the following command in another terminal window in the Project Root folder

     docker-compose up --force-recreate